Rate this article

 1. Personalized product visualization

-Hyper-personalization is the new status quo for the ecommerce industry, with the majority of customers favoring a curated shopping experience on ecommerce websites.
+Hyper-personalization is the new status quo for the ecommerce industry, with the majority of customers favoring a curated shopping experience in online stores.
 Generative AI lives up to the demand and allows customers to customize and play with the styles, colors, and fabrics of the products.

 2. Virtual try-ons